 SOCKS

-For socks, it's up to you to decide if you feel better in high or low socks.
-High socks allow you to protect your legs from branches and projections in mountain biking and enduro.
-On the road, they give you good support and play a compression role.
+For socks, it's up to you to know if you feel better in high or low ones.
+High socks allow you in MTB and enduro to protect your legs from branches and splashes.
+On the road, they provide good support and play a role in compression.

-Merino wool socks are the most versatile socks.
-In fact, they wick away moisture They wick away moisture much better than synthetic materials and keep your feet cool and dry in summer and warm in winter.
-Antibacterial, unlike polyester, these socks will not retain any unpleasant odor after repeated use.
+Merino wool socks are the most versatile.
+Indeed, they wick moisture much better than synthetic material, keep your feet cool and dry in summer and warm in winter.
+Antibacterial, unlike polyester ones, these socks will not retain any unpleasant odor after repeated use.

-The cycling goggles not only protect you from the sun, but also from wind and debris, it is important to choose them according to your needs and discipline.
-For road cycling, choose a light frame with a lens that enhances colors and contrasts for better visibility and protection against the wind.
+Bike glasses not only protect you from the sun but also from wind and debris, it is important to choose them well according to the need and discipline.
+For the road, prefer a lightweight frame with a lens that enhances colors and contrasts for better visibility and wind protection.
+If you are looking for a complete road bike outfit, also think about dedicated accessories to maximize your comfort and safety.

 POC_KeyVisuals_Claritytheme2021_4.jpg

-In mountain biking, the climate is darker, so it is interesting to take a suitable glass or a lens without tint and wide that covers the face well, because debris is more frequent.
+In MTB, the climate is darker, so it is interesting to take an adapted lens or a lens without tint and wide that covers the face well, as debris is more frequent.
 The same goes for enduro, but it seems especially important to choose a mask that fits your helmet.

-For those who practice several disciplines, it is best to choose a frame with interchangeable lenses or a photochromic lens that will adapt to the sun's rays.
+For practitioners of multiple disciplines, the best option is to choose a frame with interchangeable lenses or a photochromic lens that will adapt to sunlight.

-NUTRITION TO GUARANTEE YOUR ENERGY DURING THE BIKE RIDE
+NUTRITION TO ENSURE YOUR ENERGY DURING THE BIKE OUTING

-In order to function, our body needs energy which it will draw from our food (carbohydrates and lipids).
+To function, our body needs energy that it will draw from our diet (carbohydrates and fats).
 Our carbohydrate reserves allow for about 90 minutes of intense activity.

-You must therefore make sure you fill up on carbohydrates every hour to be able to produce an optimal effort.
+You must ensure to replenish carbohydrates every hour to be able to produce optimal effort.

 POC_Road_Storytelling_2021_72.jpg